oli-clive-griffin/crosscode/README.md

 # Crosscode

-A library for training crosscoders, and by extension, transcoders, SAEs, and other sparse coding models.
+A library for training crosscoders, and by extension, (cross-layer, skip) transcoders, SAEs, and other sparse coding models.

 ### Examples: